Hixie/mahogony-staircase/script/script.md

   on tap-down.

-- Instead of just making the green dot appear or disappear, we can use an AnimatedContainer to make it transition smoothly.
+- Instead of just making the green dot appear or disappear, we can use an AnimatedOpacity to make it transition smoothly.

 - Instead of just Align we can use Center to better express the intent.